ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 This page refers to [REST API reference](rest_api_reference/rest_api_reference.html), where you can find detailed information about
 REST API resources and endpoints.

-Five authentication methods are currently supported: session (default), JWT, basic, OAuth and client certificate (SSL).
+Five authentication methods are currently supported: session (default), JWT, basic, OAuth, and client certificate (SSL).

 You can only use one of those methods at the same time.